Do you own a website or are you responsible for a website? With these 5 Web Testing Tools, you can have an inclusive and accessible website.

 To check a single page on your website for accessibility guidelines compliant reports, there is a lot of software out there to serve you.
 But due to the variety, choosing the best one can be difficult.
 Here are a few software programs that will scan your homepage and give accurate results.

-- Web Accessibility: it is a software program that carefully goes through your app homepage to detect and report violations of the WCAG guidelines and other accessibility protocols.
-It can also be used for website pages, and it’s free for five checks.
+- Web Accessibility: A software program that carefully goes through your app homepage to detect and report violations of the WCAG guidelines and other accessibility protocols.
+It may also provide you with up to 5 free checks on your website pages.

-- Operational Control and Analysis for Web Accessibility – This software was designed by Urbilog to thoroughly evaluate webpages and report links that do not meet the WCAG and Section 508 standards.
-It’s easy to use as you can either insert your URL or submit the HTML format.
+- Operational Control and Analysis for Web Accessibility: This software was designed by Urbilog to thoroughly evaluate web pages and report links that do not meet the WCAG and Section 508 standards.
+Very user-friendly preface.

 2. Evaluation Scans

-Ensuring that your website and app pages are developed such that they’re easily accessible by all users regardless of their personal or technical condition is essential.
+Evaluation Scans ensure your website is accessible from a development aspect.
 To boost the idea of a barrier-free web, programmers have developed various software that scans your website and reports violations against the stipulated laws.

-- WAVE: it’s an online checker developed by the famous “WebAIM.”
-It evaluates multiple webpages and gives precise and understandable reports on compliance with WCAG guidelines.
+- WAVE: it’s an online checker developed by the famous WebAIM.
+It evaluates multiple web pages and gives precise and understandable reports on compliance with WCAG guidelines.
 Along with its accurate violation detection, it provides practical recommendations on how to fix the issues.
-It also comes as a Firefox add-on.
+You may also download the Firefox add-on.

-- AChecker– this is an accessibility evaluator that checks single and multiple HTML pages.
+- AChecker: An accessibility evaluator that checks single and multiple HTML pages.
 Its database includes different web accessibility guidelines, including WCAG, Section 508, BITV, which you can select the one to check your pages for.
 All you need to do is upload the file or submit the URL.

-- Accessibility Valvet– this is an accurate web pages checker that thoroughly evaluates your webpages, detects violations, and submits precise reports.
+- Accessibility Valvet: An accurate web pages checker that thoroughly evaluates your web pages, detects violations, and submits precise reports.
 It assesses a single URL at a time and places it against WCAG and section 508 standards to evaluate its compliance.
 If you want it to analyze different pages, you’ll have to subscribe to the paid package.

-- MAGENTA: this software is also called Multi-Analysis of Guidelines by an Enhanced Tool for Accessibility.
+- MAGENTA: Also called Multi-Analysis of Guidelines by an Enhanced Tool for Accessibility.
 As its name implies, it can check multiple web pages against different guidelines for conformance.
 Not only does it scan for the WCAG and STANCA act violations.
-It also reports links to pages that are against the rules to assist visually-impaired users.
+It also reports links to pages that are against the rules to assist visually impaired users.

 3. Color Checker

-For easy accessibility by users with low vision or color blindness, web pages must be chosen to guarantee a good contrast between the text’s color and background.
-There must be the possibility to change the color of the text, the links, and the background.
+For users with low vision or color blindness, web pages must guarantee a good contrast between the text’s color and background.
+There must be the possibility to change the color of the text, links, and background.
 Thus, software programs fix this and ensure that the texts and graphics maintain their legibility and meaning when viewed without colors.

-- WCAG Color Contrast Analyser: it ensures that your websites meet the contrast ratio requirements set by the WCAG for texts.
+- WCAG Color Contrast Analyser: It ensures that your websites meet the contrast ratio requirements set by the WCAG for texts.
 It’s unique in that it can also scan text on images and help fix the color gradients.
-As it’s a chrome browser extension, it can be used to read documents in various formats as long as it opens with chrome.
+With the Chrome extension, you may read documents in various formats, directly from the browser.

-- WAVE for Chrome: This is an additional package offered by Wave Accessibility Evaluation Tool.
+- WAVE for Chrome: An extra addon package offered by Wave Accessibility Evaluation Tool.
 It provides concise reports on color contrast coupled with its web accessibility violation feedbacks.
-All the sampling data are gotten from the chrome pages, and its set-up is easy to use.
-The only downside is that it does not assess text placed on images accurately.
-However, its analysis isn’t limited to formats like SVG, Jpeg, etc., as it checks out your pages’ CSS and HTML codes.
+All the sampling data are taken directly from within Chrome and offer a very user-friendly setup process.
+One downside of WAVE is that, it does not assess text placed on images accurately.

 4. Free Checker